 The Graduate Accommodation Office lets and manages rooms, flats and houses in and around Oxford city centre, on sites owned by the University, to full-time graduate students.
 To find further information on graduate student properties, full contact details for the Graduate Accommodation Office team, and how to apply for accommodation, visit the Graduate Accommodation Office.

-Advertised on the Daily Info and in the University Gazette each Friday:
+Advertised on the Oxford Student Pad, and on Daily Info and in the University Gazette each Friday:

 Residence means meeting minimum residence requirements (known as ‘statutory residence’) for most degrees and other qualifications.